MuvvalaKaran/hugo-academic-fork/README.md

 # Relevant Notes

-To locally build the wesbite and host, use the comment `hugo server`.
+To locally build the wesbite and host, use the command `hugo server` and then open the web server hoster at `http://localhost:1313/`.

 The relevant folders are:

 1. Config/\_default: Meta parameters govern the layout, font type, font size and other relevant parameters.
-2. content: Everything related to the content of the website.
+2. Content: Everything related to the content of the website.
-	1. aboud.md - edit this file to edit the biograph
+	1. home/aboud.md - edit this file to edit the biography
-	2. featured.md - edit this file to edit the recent publication on the website
+	2. home/featured.md - edit this file to edit the recent publication on the website
-	3. publications.md - edit this file for publication
+	3. home/publications.md - edit this file for publication

 ## Editing the content